Cabji/flip/README.md

 Custom processing code *is not mandatory*.
 Whether you need custom processing code will depend on the format of the input data, what you can achieve with the initial regex substitutions, how you need your output data grouped/arranged etc. I found custom processing was required when I had to use math or a function to make decisions about the input data to reduce the manual processing time overall.
 If you are doing simple text-processing with flip, custom processing is probably not needed.

-You can use the -ncp option on the command line to disable custom processing entirely.
+You can use the -ncp option (No Custom Processing) on the command line to disable custom processing entirely.
 Processed data will be output to text.txt and flip will notify you about this when it is executed.